Relintai/voxelman/README.md

 This is the job that will generate vertex light based ao, random ao, and will bake your `VoxelLight`s.

-### VoxelTerrarinJob
+### VoxelTerrainJob

-This will generate your terrarin collider and mesh (with lods) for you, using the meshers that you add into it.
+This will generate your terrain collider and mesh (with lods) for you, using the meshers that you add into it.

 ### VoxelPropJob